Blog

 While Firebase itself doesn't guarantee HIPAA compliance out of the box, knowing these safeguards will guide you in configuring it to meet HIPAA standards.

-Role of Google Cloud Platform (GCP) in Providing HIPAA-Compliant Infrastructure
+Role of Google Cloud Platform (GCP) in providing HIPAA-compliant Infrastructure

 Here's where Google Cloud Platform (GCP) comes in: GCP offers a robust infrastructure that can be configured to meet HIPAA compliance standards.